 Running your enterprise workloads on SANs

-In addition to the five use cases described here, the TechTarget survey also showed that organizations are using SANs for other types of workloads, such as business intelligence, big data analytics, and e-commerce and collaboration applications.
+In addition to the five storage area network applications described here, the TechTarget survey also showed that organizations are using SANs for other types of workloads, such as business intelligence, big data analytics, and e-commerce and collaboration applications.

 Even so, SANs aren't necessarily suited to all enterprise workloads.
 Given the cost of a SAN investment, it's important that an organization assess its requirements and circumstances, and then decide whether a SAN is the right choice for its storage needs.